s10269187/DDA_ITD_ASG1/README.md

 # Displayed Content
-- Time taken to finish crafting all 3 snacks
+- Time taken to finish crafting all 3 snacks (firebase)
 - Counter for ingredients collected
 - Counter for snacks crafted
 - Pause button